 Istin will begin to work on the first day you start taking the medication.
 High blood pressure often does not produce symptoms so taking Istin may not make you feel any different.
 This does not mean the medicine isn't working so it's important to keep taking it.
 For angina, Istin will take a couple of weeks to take effect and you should feel a reduction in your chest pain after this time period.

-The other ingredients are: dibasic calcium phosphate, magnesium stearate, microcrystalline cellulose and sodium starch glycollate.
+The other ingredients are microcrystalline cellulose, calcium hydrogen phosphate, magnesium stearate and sodium starch glycolate.

 Always follow the instructions given by your doctor or pharmacist on how to take Istin as the dosage will vary depending on why you are taking it.
 You can take Istin at any time of the day but it's best to stick to the same time each day.
 The tablets should be swallowed with a glass of water and can be taken with or without food.
 A liquid version can be prescribed if you have trouble swallowing pills.
 Always measure out the liquid correctly using the plastic measuring spoon provided as a teaspoon or tablespoon is not accurate.

-The standard dose of Istin is 5mg per day which can be increased up to 10mg depending on the severity of your symptoms.
+The standard dose of Istin is 5 mg per day which can be increased up to 10 mg depending on the severity of your symptoms.
+Your doctor will help you find the most suitable dose.

 You may experience headaches in the first week of taking Istin.
 These should disappear but staying hydrated and using painkillers will help.
 If you feel dizzy or experience a pounding heartbeat after taking it, sit or lie down until the symptoms ease off.
 Try to take it at times where you are able to sit down and rest.
 Reducing your caffeine, alcohol and smoking intake can help to ease a pounding heartbeat, as can eating smaller meals.
 Sitting with your legs raised will ease swollen ankles and staying cool and avoiding hot caffeinated drinks should reduce facial flushing.

 Taking Istin will not have an effect on your fertility.
-However, there is a possibility that calcium blockers like Istin may alter sperm and cause difficulty fathering a child using IVF.
+However, there is a possibility that calcium blockers like Istin may alter sperm parameters.

 There are many positive changes you can make alongside your Istin medication to help improve your blood pressure and maintain good health.
 Eating a healthy diet that's low in salt and saturated fats, stopping smoking, cutting down on alcohol and keeping active are some major examples.
 If you are overweight, a good diet and exercise can help you to reach a healthier weight, another factor which can help high blood pressure.